Category:

 Presidency

 In 1988, Bush ran a successful presidential campaign, beating out Democrat Michael Dukakis, to succeed Reagan as the 41st President of the United States.
 He was the first incumbent vice president to be elected president since Martin Van Buren in 1836.
 Bush was the last veteran of World War II to serve as President.
 Foreign policy drove his presidency as he navigated the final years of the Cold War and the reunification of Germany.
-During his time in office, military operations were conducted in Panama and the Persian Gulf, The Berlin Wall also fell, in 1989, and the Soviet Union dissolved two years later.
+During his time in office, military operations were conducted in Panama and the Persian Gulf.
+The Berlin Wall fell in 1989, and the Soviet Union dissolved two years later.
 He also negotiated and signed NAFTA (North American Free Trade Agreement).
 Bush reneged on a 1988 campaign promise by signing a bill that increased taxes but helped to reduce the federal budget deficit.
-During his presidency, Bush drove attention to voluntary service as a means to solve America's most serious social problems.
+During his presidency, George drove attention to voluntary service as a means to solve America's most serious social problems.
 He also signed the Americans with Disabilities Act of 1990 and appointed two Supreme Court judges, David Souter and Clarence Thomas.
 His speeches were famous for using the phrase "a thousand points of light" to describe the power of citizens to solve community problems.
 Following an economic recession and decreased emphasis on foreign policy in a post-Cold War political climate, Bush lost the 1992 presidential election to Democrat Bill Clinton.
 He left the office of President with a job approval rating of 56 percent, an above-average ranking.

 (Photo by John Moore/Getty Images)